datanav/docs/data-modelling.rst

 A global dataset is a collection of data pertaining to a same concept from different sources.
 In other words, a global dataset combines data from sources semantically linked to provide one single authoritative fresh data location to access when needed.
 This will reduce the total number of pipes needed compared to a system where you get data from the original sources each time.

-The use of global datasets is described in depth in this :ref:`global dataset <concepts-global-datasets>` document.
+The use of global datasets is described in depth in this :ref:`global dataset <global-datasets>` document.

 .. _best-practice-namespace: